-Business - I'm doing something business-related for LT like responding to press, meeting with someone, etc.Coding
+Business - I'm doing something business-related for LT like responding to press, meeting with someone, etc.

 Coding - I'm in my code editor or debugger.

 Internet - I'm in Google Chrome (could be forums, email, researching, stack overflow, etc.)

 Testing - I'm in the Limit Theory executable (playtesting a new feature or having fun)